Free-Range Feet:

 Learn more on her website: www.PutYourBestFeetForward.com.

-The goal of these webinars is for students to understand the reflexive value of foot muscles and how foot mechanics influence the vitality of the body.
+In these webinars, students will gain a deeper appreciation for their feet-understanding, how foot muscles work, and how foot mechanics can influence the health and vitality of the entire body.

 WEBINAR 1: